Request for Animal-in-Residence

 Stetson University has partnered with local non-profit companies that train Service Dogs and partner them with individuals in need of assistance due to a disability.
 Students must first be assigned to an Animal-Friendly Housing location before a request for a Service Dog-in-Training will be considered.
 Once the student is approved by the service dog company, they must receive approval for a Service Dog-in-Training through Residential Living & Learning's Request for Animal-in-Residence.
 For students interested in becoming an Animal Trainer with one of the service dog companies partnering with Stetson, please review the Request to House a Service Dog-in-Training Form, which outlines the Animal Trainer Expectations, the different companies that have partnered with Stetson, and the roommate agreement required for the request.

 Request for Animal-in-Residence Process

 Application At-A-Glance: Students requesting to bring an animal to campus to live with them in the residential buildings must submit a Request for Animal-in-Residence.
 Animal types include Pets, Emotional Support Animals, Service Animals, or Service Dogs-In-Training and must be approved before the animal arrives on campus.
 Depending on the type of animal requested, the student will be required to provide specific information and documentation related to their specific type of animal.
 Follow the instructions in the request for specific documentation requirements.

-Application Available: The Request for Animal-in-Residence will be available on Housing Central beginning February 1st for incoming students enrolling at Stetson for the first time and February 14th for continuing students.
+Application Available: The Request for Animal-in-Residence will be available on Housing Central beginning February 1st for both incoming students enrolling at Stetson for the first time and continuing students.